FutureMind/koru/README.md

 }
 ```

-Such use case can be easily consumed from Android code, but in Kotlin Native (iOS) suspend functions generate a completion handler which is a bit of a PITA to work with.
+Such use case can be easily consumed from Android code, but in Kotlin Native (e.g. iOS) suspend functions generate a completion handler which is a bit of a PITA to work with.

-When you add `@WrapForIos` annotation to the class, a wrapper is generated:
+When you add `@ToNativeClass` annotation to the class, a wrapper is generated:

 ```kotlin
 public class LoadUserUseCaseIos(private val wrapped: LoadUserUseCase) {